Moduli of abelian covers of elliptic curves

 Let us now fix $n=2g-2>0$.
 It is easy to see that there are $2^n-n$ boundary divisors in $\overline{\mathcal{M}}_{1,n}$, and they are independent by Theorem \ref{vanishing}.
 One divisor generically parametrizes curves that are irreducible and of geometric genus $0$; we call this divisor $\Delta_0$.
 The other divisors are indexed by subsets $I$ of $[n]$ with $|I|\geq2$.
 Each such divisor $\Delta_I$ generically parametrizes curves with one node that separates a smooth genus $0$ component with marked points in the set $I$ from a smooth genus $1$ component with the remaining marked points $[n] \setminus I$.
 Let us analyze the inverses of these divisors under the forgetful map

 The fiber over $\Delta_{[n]}$ consists of two irreducible components, we call $\Theta_{[n]}$ the component where the double cover of the elliptic curve is non-trivial, and $\Theta_*$ the component where the double cover is trivial.
-The fiber over $\Delta_0$ also splits in two components: the one where the node is generically a branch point of the cover, which we call $\Delta_0^{br}$, and the one where the node is a smooth point, which we call $\Delta_0^{et}$.
+The fiber over $\Delta_0$ also splits in two components: one where the node is generically a branch point of the cover, which we call $\Delta_0^{br}$, and one where the node is a smooth point, which we call $\Delta_0^{et}$.
 The fiber over $\Delta_I$ consists of one component when $I \neq [n]$, we call this component $\Theta_I$ when $|I|$ is even, and $\Xi_I$ when $|I|$ is odd.
-We give different names to keep track of the fact that the topological type of the double covers is different.
 When $|I|$ is even the generic fiber is obtained by gluing a hyperelliptic curve of genus $g_1$ with a bielliptic curve of genus $g_2$ at two orbits on each curve under the distinguished involution.
 In this case, we have that $g_1+g_2+1=g$ and $|I|=2g_1+2$.
 On the other hand, when $|I|$ is odd, the generic fiber is obtained by gluing a hyperelliptic curve of genus $g_1$ with a bielliptic curve of genus $g_2$ at two ramification points.
 Here we have $g_1+g_2=g$ and $|I|+1= 2g_1+2$.
 In Figure \ref{figura} we give a picture of the general element of the boundary divisors.